Redundancies hit Dorset Schools

 Is your school falling into this trap of excessive workload which is ultimately letting down the pupils?
 You can bring things back to a sensible level by collective action.
 Tackling excessive workload is the theme of one of Dorset NEU's summer term meetings.

-AT THE NEXT GENERAL MEETING IN MAY Dorset NEU (NUT Section) will propose the nomination of our local Executive Member Robin Head as National Treasurer.
+AT THE LAST GENERAL MEETING IN MAY Dorset NEU (NUT Section) proposed local Executive Member Robin Head as National Treasurer.